Skip to content

 • Click to download an archive file with the latest release for AArch64 architectures.

-• Extract the archive and place stack somewhere on your PATH (see the Path section below).
+• Extract the archive and place stack somewhere on your PATH.

 Homebrew is a popular package manager for macOS.
 If you have its brew tool installed, you can just command: